GovTechSG/TechBiz-Documentation/create-account.md

 # Manage account

-Primary subscription administrator can edit a draft and submit the draft.
+Primary subscription administrator can continue or edit a draft and submit the draft.
 Both primary and secondary subscription administrators can manually trigger an approval reminder on TechBiz portal.

 ## Edit a draft

-The primary subscription administrator can edit an account draft.
+The primary subscription administrator can continue or edit an account draft.

 1. In **Overview**, click **Manage accounts**.